amartin755/tcppump/README.md

     cd tcpdump
     cmake -S src -B build

-If cmake can not detect your mingw installation on windows, this cmake parameter can help:
+If you use mingw with make add the following cmake parameter:

     -G "MinGW Makefiles"